AyzinA/OpenVPN-AS-Patch/README.md

 **Note**: Modifying OpenVPN-AS may violate its license agreement.

 **Tested on:**
  -OpenVPN Access Server 2.14.3 (Docker)
--OpenVPN Access Server 3.0.2 (Docker)
+- OpenVPN Access Server 3.0.2 (Docker)

 ## How to Use